An analysis of the derivative-free loss method for solving PDEs: Introduction

+As with other numerical PDE solvers, DFLM relies on collocation points to enforce constraints.
+At each collocation point, $N_s$ stochastic walkers are initialized to approximate the expectation in the Feynman–Kac representation.
+These walkers evolve according to a stochastic process associated with the PDE operator over a short time interval $\Delta t$, which determines the size of a neighborhood to take an average (or expected value).
+Figure \ref{fig:sampling_diagram} illustrates the role of $N_s$ and $\Delta t$: increasing $N_s$ reduces sampling error by providing more trajectories, while enlarging $\Delta t$ expands the spatial neighborhood explored by the walkers.

+A larger $N_s$ decreases variance but increases computational cost, while a longer $\Delta t$ broadens neighborhood coverage but likewise raises the cost of simulation.
+Our analysis (Theorem \ref{thm:lossbias}) establishes that the empirical training loss has a bias bounded by $\frac{\Delta t}{N_s}$.
+This result implies that small $N_s$ can be used efficiently, provided $\Delta t$ is kept proportionally small.
+On the other hand, we prove (Theorem \ref{thm:pointwise_learning}) that $\Delta t$ must exceed a problem-dependent lower bound to ensure that walkers adequately explore neighborhoods; otherwise, the network fails to capture local variations in the solution.
+Collectively, our analysis highlights a trade-off: $\Delta t$ must be sufficiently large to guarantee learning, while $N_s$ can be chosen as small as possible once this condition is met.

-The current paper is structured as follows.
-In Section \ref{sec:DFLM}, we review DFLM for an elliptic problem, explaining all parameters related to our analysis.
-Section \ref{sec:analysis} has all our analytic results for DFLM, including the upper bound of the training loss bias and the training issue using a small $\Delta t$ for the stochastic walkers.
-We provide numerical examples in Section \ref{sec:experiment}, supporting our analysis.
-This paper concludes in Section \ref{sec:discussion} with discussions about limitations and future directions.
+The remainder of the paper is organized as follows.
+Section \ref{sec:DFLM} reviews the formulation of DFLM and introduces the parameters central to our analysis.
+Section \ref{sec:analysis} presents the main theoretical results, including bounds on the training loss bias and the conditions under which excessively small $\Delta t$ hampers learning.
+Section \ref{sec:experiment} provides numerical experiments that validate the theory.
+Finally, Section \ref{sec:discussion} concludes with a discussion of limitations and potential directions for future research.